Spotlight

 Zero Food Waste Initiative

-Our company has adopted three approaches to our food recovery efforts:
+Save-On-Foods has adopted three approaches to our food recovery efforts:

 • Prevent surplus and potentially wasted food